KWKIM128/Automating_Ansys_Workbench/README.md

 </p>

-**Step 7:** Copy paste the script into the editor, and chjange the value of Force to the force your group has decided.
+**Step 7:** Copy paste the script into the editor, and change the value of "Force" to the force your group has decided.

 **Step 8:** Run the program